w3c/wcag3/informative/act-rules/web/sign-language-controllable.md

 ### Passed example 1

-Switch on and off sign language interpretation.
+Show and hide sign language interpretation.

 Content with audio includes a method to switch sign language interpretation on and off.